 Marker # 1886, “Garrett Davis (1801-1872)”, Link Avenue, Winchester Road, Paris, KY Highway 627, Bourbon County.

 Historical Marker #1886 highlights the life of Garrett Davis.
-A statesman, a patriot, an excellent debater, and an honest and faithful servant of the cause of liberty, Garrett Davis was born on September 10, 1801 at Mt.
+Garrett Davis was born on September 10, 1801 at Mt.
 Sterling, Kentucky.
 Educated locally, he had always planned to become a lawyer.
 He did study law and was a deputy to the circuit until 1823 when he moved to Paris, Kentucky, to pursue the private practice of law.
-While living in Bourbon County he was also a landowner and farmer.
-He spent the rest of his life in Paris where he died September 22, 1872 while serving in Congress.
+While living in Bourbon County he was a farmer, landowner, and enslaver.
+He spent the rest of his life in Paris where he died September 22, 1872 while serving as U.S. Senator.

 Much sought after as a representative of the people of Bourbon County, he declined to run for office several times, including the nomination for Lieutenant Governor of Kentucky in 1848 and the American Party nomination for Governor in 1866 and for the presidency in 1856.
 During an 1869 controversy between the Louisville and Nashville Railroad and the Cincinnati Southern Railroad over the right to build a road through central Kentucky to Tennessee, Davis prevented the Southern Railway Bill from passing the Senate, asserting that it was unconstitutional.